CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

  - No output is displayed.

- - It prints `This is a user in App namespace.`.
+ - It prints `This is a user in the App namespace.`.

- - It prints `This is a user in App\Model namespace.`.
+ - It prints `This is a user in the App\Model namespace.`.

- - It prints `This is a user in App namespace.` and `This is a user in App\Model namespace.` in separate lines.
+ - It prints `This is a user in the App namespace.` and `This is a user in the App\Model namespace.` in separate lines.

 /// type=SS, answer=[4]